-• The Alloa Family Centre building is heavily used as a Contact Centre on a daily basis, over the last 12 months over 2,000 contacts have taken place and it is also used for this purpose at weekends.
-The Centre is also used for a large number of Team Around the Child (TAC) meetings and reviews.
-The Alloa Family Centre is the main family Centre in centre on a daily basis, over the last 12 months over 2,000 contacts have taken place and it is also used for this purpose at weekends.
-The Centre is also used for a large number of Team Around the Child (TAC) meetings and reviews.
-The Alloa Family Centre is the main family Contact Centre in Clackmannanshire and there would be a significant and serious risk to the Social work childcare service and the Council of failing to meet its legal obligations for the provision of Supervised contacts in appropriate/safe/child/family friendly environments if this building were not to remain providing this essential service.
-Moving 'day care' into the Education service will provide additional capacity to meet the statutory delivery of the increasing number of supervised contacts and increased parenting capacity assessments There is a shortage of other appropriate safe/child/family friendly venues in Clackmannanshire.
+- The Alloa Family Centre building is heavily used as a contact venue on a daily basis and it is also used for this purpose at weekends.
+The Family Centre is also used for a large number of Team Around the Child (TAC) meetings and reviews. - The Alloa Family Centre is the main family contact provision in Clackmannanshire and there would be a significant and serious risk to the Social work childcare service and the Council of failing to meet its legal obligations for the provision of supervised contacts in appropriate/safe/child/family friendly environments if this building were not to remain providing this essential service. - Moving day care into the Education service will provide additional capacity to meet the statutory delivery of the increasing number of supervised contacts and increased parenting capacity assessments and parenting support groups across all of Clackmannanshire. - There is a shortage of other appropriate safe/child/family friendly venues in Clackmannanshire.